 Importing cats into the country will also require a valid rabies vaccine or a veterinary certificate, which you can obtain from your vet.
-If you’re providing the veterinary certificate, you must also have documentation stating that rabies has not occurred in your country of origin for at least six months before your animals enter Canada.
+If you provide the veterinary certificate, you must also have documentation stating that rabies has not occurred in your country of origin for at least 6 months before your animals enter Canada.

 4. Go Online

 The Government of Canada has an entire section on its website to make this easy for pet owners.
 First, you must answer several questions about the pet and your travels, such as their age, what type of animal you’re traveling with, and why you’re bringing the pet into the country (e.g., personal, commercial, or assistance animal).
 Once you’ve answered those questions, you’ll be provided with the exact requirements to enter Canada.

 For example, individuals with a dog 8 months or older traveling for personal reasons from the United States will need a valid rabies vaccine certificate.
 The dog must also appear healthy and be transported humanely.
 However, individuals trying to bring a turtle or tortoise into Canada will not be allowed unless they prove they are part of a zoo or search laboratory and provide the proper import permit for the animal.

 Traveling to Countries Without a Certificate

 If you’re traveling somewhere that has no negotiated export certificate and doesn’t provide one, you’ll need to take matters into your own hands.
 Contact the veterinary authorities or embassy in your destination country to obtain a list of the current import requirements.